 - Foreign transcript evaluation

 Coursework taken at foreign institutions must be evaluated for U.S. equivalence by one of the following evaluation services, and an official copy must be sent from the service directly to Des Moines University.
-A course-by-course evaluation is required, and your application will not be complete or verified until this is received.
+A course-by-course evaluation is required and your application will not be complete or verified until this is received.
+ECFMG certification does not waive this requirement.
 Evaluations are accepted from the following services only:

-Applicants with degrees completed in languages other than English must submit TOEFL scores to be considered for admission.
-Applicants may be required to submit documentation verifying their instruction was delivered in English.
+- Applicants with degrees completed in languages other than English must submit TOEFL scores to be considered for admission.
 Required minimum score of: Paper exam = 600, computer exam = 250, internet exam = 100.
+Applicants may be exempt from the TOEFL requirement if they can submit documentation from their institution’s registrar verifying the primary language of course delivery was English.
+Results from the IELTS or USMLE are not accepted in lieu of TOEFL.
+ECFMG certification does not waive this requirement.

 Accommodations in Education Policy